invariants-studies/gson0/README.md

+# Instructions
+1. Spend a few minutes reading about the Gson project below.
+2. Go to the Issues tab and complete the tasks described to address the issues.
+3. Refer to the number in the issue names for the order in which you should complete them.

 # Gson
 The [Gson open source project](https://github.com/google/gson)  is a Java library that can be used to convert Java objects into their [JSON representation](https://github.com/invariants-studies/gson0#json).
 It can also be used to convert a JSON string to an equivalent Java object.
 Gson can work with arbitrary Java objects including pre-existing objects that you don't have the source code for.